WordPress/gutenberg/packages/hooks/README.md

 # @wordpress/hooks

-A lightweight & efficient EventManager for JavaScript in WordPress.
+A lightweight & efficient EventManager for JavaScript.

 ## Installation